 I want to change my payment details.

-What is a proof of payment (BBC) and when should I use it?
+What is a proof of payment (known in Dutch as Bewijs Betaald Collegegeld or BBC) and when should I use it?

-Students who are registered at Vrije Universiteit Amsterdam and would like to register at another Dutch educational institute as well, can request the BBC.
+Students who are registered at Vrije Universiteit Amsterdam and would like to register at another Dutch educational institute as well, can request a BBC.
 This document proves their payment of tuition fee to VU Amsterdam for the other institute.
-You can use this form to request that the document be forwarded from VU Amsterdam directly to the educational institute of your choice.
+You can use this form to request that the document be forwarded from VU Amsterdam directly to the educational institution of your choice.

-My latest result has been uploaded in VUweb.
+My last result has been uploaded and is visible in my VU Dashboard.
 What is the graduation procedure?

 I have graduated.
 Will overpaid tuition fees be refunded?